-Box 2748, Scottsdale, AZ 85252-2748 Bharati Sen - President tel: 1-800-SAFE-711 e-mail: info@asafsf.org
+P.O.
+Box 2748, Scottsdale, AZ 85252-2748 Anjali Devaraj Tierney, Executive Director 1-800-SAFE-711 info@asafsf.org

-The Arizona South Asians For Safe Families, (ASAFSF), is a non-profit, all volunteer organization that was established in October 2004 by members of the Bangladeshi, Indian and Pakistani communities in Arizona, to provide support services to victims of Domestic Violence in the Arizona South Asian community.

-Our mission is to emphasize the importance of maintaining a safe family environment, to increase awareness of Domestic Violence, and to provide support services to victims of Domestic Violence in the South Asian community.
+Arizona South Asians For Safe Families, (ASAFSF), is a non-profit organization that was established in October 2004 to provide support services to victims of domestic violence in the Arizona South Asian community.
+We strive to emphasize the importance of maintaining a safe family environment, to increase awareness of domestic violence, educate on prevention and to provide support services to victims of domestic violence in the South Asian community.

-Domestic Violence remains a tabooed phrase for most Asians and South Asians, more so in our Diaspora community, than back in the home-countries, simply because Diaspora communities tend to ward off negative scrutiny by remaining sheltered and closed.
+Domestic violence remains a taboo phrase for most Asians and South Asians, more so in our diaspora community, than back in the home-countries, simply because diaspora communities tend to ward off negative scrutiny by remaining sheltered and closed.
 While this helps preserve traditions and culture, it also perpetuates many negatives, one of which is family violence.

-Our goals are to have Community Outreach programs to support our mission, and to provide Support Services for South Asian victims of Domestic Violence.
-To date we have had 84 contacts, mostly on the toll-free line, and a few by e-mail.
-Calls and e-mails also include referrals from other out-of-state Domestic Violence organizations, from in-state Prosecutor's offices, and from local DV shelters.
-We provide both direct and indirect services, including financial assistance for childcare, rent money, lawyers' fees, transportation, and emergent personal needs.
-Our family advocates accompany and support victims and their dependent children to courts, medical appointments and much more.
+Our programs work to preserve traditions and culture in an environment of mutual respect that ensures the safety for all individuals.
+Our community outreach programs support our mission and provide support services for South Asian victims of domestic violence.
+We provide both direct and indirect services, including support groups, financial assistance for childcare, rent money, legal fees, transportation, and emergent personal needs.
+Our client advocates accompany and support victims and their dependent children to courts, medical appointments and much more.

-ASAFSF has organized several trainings, general and culture-specific, for members and volunteers.
-One of our successful grassroots outreach activities has been the Chai Chat, (Tea with ASAFSF), a community driven initiative, focusing on smaller groups hosted by community members.
-Ongoing trainings and workshops for ASAFSF members is an important part of the Organizations growth and development.
-ASAFSF members are required to attend the DV 101 40 hours training in order to be able to provide direct services.
-ASAFSF also encourages participation in other trainings such as for Immigration services, and Legal Advocacy.
-Members are also encouraged to attend related conferences out-of-state.
-We are hosting our first one-day conference "Shakti-The Power in Empowerment" on April 18, 2009 as part of our continuing outreach effort.
-Assistance from organizations like the Arizona Women's Partnership will greatly help us in our outreach effort to increase awareness of this issue.

-ASAFSF is an official member of Arizona Coalition Against Domestic Violence (AzCADV), the National Network for Training and Advocacy (NATN) and of Community Information and Referral (CIR).
-We are listed in the National list serve of Asian and South Asian Domestic Violence support services organizations.
+ASAFSF has organized several trainings, general and culture-specific, for the community and volunteers.
+One of our successful grassroots outreach activities has been Chai Chat, (Tea with ASAFSF), a community driven initiative, focusing on smaller groups hosted by community members.
+Ongoing trainings and workshops are an important part of our growth and development.
+Our advocates are well trained in community resources and the culturally specific needs of our South Asian clients.
+ASAFSF is an official member of Arizona Coalition to End Sexual and Domestic Violence and is listed in the National list serve of Asian and South Asian Domestic Violence support service organizations.
 We hope through our efforts we will be able to bring about a change in our society where all individuals can be treated with respect and compassion.